Martina Moravcová

 Martina Moravcová (born 16 January 1976) is a Slovak medley, butterfly, and freestyle swimmer.
-She made her international swimming debut in 1991 for Czechoslovakia, and has gone on to compete in five consecutive Summer Olympics (1992–2008).
+She made her international swimming debut in 1991 for Czechoslovakia, and went on to compete in five consecutive Summer Olympics (1992–2008).
 She is a two-time Olympic silver medalist, both achieved at the 2000 Summer Olympics in Sydney, Australia.
-In the 100-meter butterfly, she finished second to Inge de Bruijn, and in the 200-meter freestyle, she finished eight one-hundredths of a second to home favorite Susie O'Neill.
+In the 100 metre butterfly, she finished second to Inge de Bruijn, and in the 200 metre freestyle, she finished eight one-hundredths of a second to home favourite Susie O'Neill.

 Early life

 Martina Moravcová was born in 1976 in Piešťany.
-As a child, she liked to go to the swimming pool and swim in Váh river and when she became a young girl, participated in yachting on Sĺňava Lake.
-In the 1990s she moved to Dallas, Texas where she started attending Southern Methodist University.
+As a child, she liked to go to the swimming pool and swim in the Váh river; when she became a young girl, she participated in yachting on Sĺňava Lake.
+In 1995 she moved to Dallas, Texas, where she started attending Southern Methodist University.
+She was diagnosed with Graves' disease in 1999.

 Career

+Early career

+Moravcová represented Czechoslovakia at the 1992 Summer Olympics in Barcelona, Spain.
+The youngest member of her country's delegation at 16 years old, she took part in the 100 metre butterfly and the 100 metre freestyle.

 In 1999, she was named the NCAA's Women's Swimmer of the Year While at SMU, she won the Honda Sports Award as the nation's top female swimmer in 1999.

+2000 Summer Olympics

+Moravcová represented Slovakia at the 2000 Summer Olympics in Sydney, Australia.
+She reached the final of the 100 metre butterfly, finishing second behind Inge de Bruijn who set a new world record in the race, to claim a silver medal.
+In the 200 metre freestyle, Moravcová became Slovakia's first multiple Olympic medal winner after finishing second in the final for another silver.
+She completed the race in 1 minute, 58.32 seconds, a national record and less than a tenth of a second behind gold medallist Susie O'Neill.

+Later career

-In 2002 and 2004, she was the top women's winner on FINA's World Cup series.
-Her 105 gold medals in this competition ranks her second all-time, behind Katinka Hosszú.
+In 2000–01 FINA Swimming World Cup, Moravcová was the top women's winner in the FINA's World Cup series, winning eight events.

+She repeated the achievement in 2002 and 2004.
+She won her 100th World Cup gold medal in Moscow in 2005.

+In 2008, Moravcová headed to the Summer Olympics for the fifth time as one of only two Slovak swimmers in her nation's delegation.

 In 2014 she became a coach of a Slovak Swimming Camp at which she helped 700 children to achieve their goals.

-Currently she is an assistant coach to Steve Collins at the Southern Methodist University and is a mother to two children.
+She is a mother to two children.